mamapi/Workshop.Microservices/exercises/03-sagas/instructions.md

 Sagas are not supposed to retrieve data from a data store or call out to external systems.
 They should execute tasks using [the request/response pattern](http://docs.particular.net/nservicebus/sagas/#sagas-and-request-response).
 This means that, rather than processing the payment directly, the saga should send a message to another handler in the Finance bounded context to process the payment on its behalf.
 Whether it fails or succeeds, that handler should [reply to the saga](http://docs.particular.net/nservicebus/messaging/reply-to-a-message) with the status of the payment.
 If the payment failed, the saga should send another message to process the payment, but this time to the reliable, but expensive, provider.

 The solution should end up with at least two new handlers and a new saga.
 Depending on your solution, you may end up with more.

+## Conclusion

+Hopefully this exercise has demonstrated how to use sagas to orchestrate business processes.

+If you'd like to discuss this more, please don't hesitate to drop us a line in our [community discussion forum](https://discuss.particular.net/).